 I did two and half years there doing youth education and local economic development.
 I worked with women weavers to help them sell their weavings, and market it in the cities.
 And I worked with the tourism committee to help bring more tourists to their lands, because agriculture was a declining economy, and we wanted to help them develop ways to generate income in their own villages.

-And so I did medical school at CU in Denver, and we were the first class to transfer out from the Denver campus to Aurora.
+I loved the service work abroad, but wanted to anchor myself to somewhere closer to Colorado.
+Back at home, my brother helped reopen my eyes to considering the long-term career I’d once dreamt about as a child: medicine.
+And so while working as a consultant and waiter again, I applied and was accepted to medical school at CU in Denver, and we were the first class to transfer out from the Denver campus to Aurora.
 It was a wonderful experience: the peer group, as well as experiencing the new campus and all of the things they had to offer afforded a variety of learning opportunities.

 During that experience, I got to travel to the mountains of Colorado and do a clinical rotation in Steamboat [Springs], which was fascinating for me.
 Because it was about seeing the community and not just seeing the next test and my studies.
 And as a guy who’s from CO, going out there and seeing what the mountains were like and what the needs were like … one of the docs who I worked with, who’s still in practice there, is this fascinating doctor who trained himself to do some specialty procedures because otherwise he had to send patients down for these procedures who couldn’t afford to spend the night in the city, and it was just complex.
 And he has pioneered the offering of some specialty services in addition to his general medical practice in that part of the state.
 It just opened my mind to this reality of what the need is in parts of Colorado and in many states, frankly, that don’t have access or aren’t right next door to a major medical center.

 Was he a nephrologist as well?